Nuxstep/nativescript-plugins/packages/nativescript-spotify/README.md

 ### iOS

 In your app project, head over to `App_Resources/iOS` and open `Info.plist`.
-On the end of the file, before the last `</dict>` tag closes, add the following:
+At the end of the file, before the last `</dict>` tag closes, add the following:

 ```xml
 <key>LSApplicationQueriesSchemes</key>